kosho-org/hls-46-plugin/README.md

 # Mode

-- mode 0 (simple speed comparision)
+- mode 0 (simple speed comparison)
   - The player only monitors download speeds.
-This mode use special (mixed) playlist (m3u8).
+This mode uses special (mixed) playlist (m3u8).
-- mode 1 (speed comparision)
+- mode 1 (speed comparison)
-  - The player automatically adds URL prefix (e.g. https://ipv6.example.com/hls) and monitores download speeds.
+  - The player automatically adds URL prefix (e.g. https://ipv6.example.com/hls) and monitors download speeds.
-- mode 2 (initital check to choose)
+- mode 2 (initial check to choose)
   - The player compares the speeds of protocols during the first segments.
 After that, the player keeps using the faster protocol.
-- mode 3 (continous check to choose)
+- mode 3 (continuous check to choose)
   - The player compares the speeds of protocols during the first segments.
 After that, the player uses both protocols by the following rate (e.g. faster protocol: 4, slower protocol: 1) to get the latest speeds.

 # Files